5 financial challenges for the LGBTQ community and how to face them

 Challenge #2: Saving more

 The issue: A recent Experian survey found that, compared to the general population, LGBTQ people struggle to save, and a higher percentage (34% vs. 28%) say they have bad financial habits they’d like to break.
-These bad habits (such as overspending) are particularly pronounced among LGBTQ millennials.
+These bad habits (such as overspending) are particularly pronounced among younger LGBTQ people.
 Thompson speculates that LGBTQ people may struggle more with consumerism because they’ve spent a lifetime feeling devalued.
 “I think a lot of it goes back to needing to compensate for feeling lesser-than—showing the people that you have nice things or that you live a nice life,” he said.

 What to do: Breaking the habit of overspending is hard, but it’s easier if you understand why you’re overspending.
 Thompson has clients take the Klontz Money Script Inventory, a 53-item questionnaire developed by father-son duo Ted and Bradley Klontz, both professors at Creighton University’s Heider College of Business, that digs into your money values and fears to identify problem financial behaviors.
 (If you’re curious, you can take it here.)
 Identify your spending triggers—stress, peer influence, certain types of stores, etc.—and steer clear of them whenever possible.
-The other half of getting a handle on profligate spending is practical: Track your spending and create a budget that aligns with your money goals.
+The other half of getting a handle on wasteful spending is practical: Track your spending and create a budget that aligns with your money goals.
 Leave your credit cards at home and take only cash with you when you shop.
 Mentally “spend” your paycheck on your budgeted items as soon as you receive it, so you’re not tempted to think that you have “extra” money in your account.
 Automate deposits into a savings account, and set a short-term goal for how much you want to save, so you’ll feel a sense of accomplishment when you reach it.
 Open a 401(k) at your job, if one is available, or set up a Roth IRA.
-(As a rule, I suggest trying to save 15% of your income.)
+(As a rule, I suggest trying to save 15% of your income if you can afford it.)

 Challenge #3: Dealing with housing and credit discrimination